 - 1. Except as expressly stated in this Subchapter, all temporary structures and uses are subject to County zoning permit requirements and, if applicable, town permits. - 2.
 The Zoning Administrator is authorized to approve temporary structures and uses that comply with the provisions of this Subchapter and to impose conditions on the operation of temporary structures and uses to ensure that such structures and uses do not create unreasonable adverse impacts on surrounding properties and that they operate safely, consistent with the general purposes of this chapter. - 3.
-The Zoning Administrator with approval of the Planning and Zoning Committee to determine that individual temporary structures and use requests be processed as conditional uses, in addition to and preceding the requirement for a zoning permit. - C. Exemptions.
+The Zoning Administrator may consult with the Planning and Zoning Committee chair to determine if an unlisted temporary structure or use requests will require a conditional use permit in addition to a zoning permit for a temporary use. - 4.
+Establishment of a temporary festival, concert, carnival, races, assemblage of campers, or similar activity on any site may require a conditional use regardless of the zoning of the property and shall be made to comply with all applicable public assembly and sanitary standards as well as with any conditional use standards addressing noise, traffic, health and public safety or requirements placed on the temporary permit by the Zoning Administrator. - 5.
+Within the A-1 district, temporary structures and uses shall also be subject to applicable limitations of Wisconsin Statutes Chapter 91. - C. Exemptions.
 The following temporary structures and uses are permitted without complying with the permit requirements of this subsection. - 1.
-Garage sales in residential districts or on parcels occupied by residential dwellings for no more than four days in any calendar year. - Temporary structures and uses in place for no more than three consecutive days and located on County or town parkland or other public property, provided such uses have been approved by the Planning and Zoning Committee, the affected town board, or authorized County or town officials. - 3.
-Temporary structures and uses sponsored by the County or town and in place for more than three consecutive days, provided such uses have been authorized by the County Board or affected town board.
+Garage sales in residential districts or on parcels occupied by residential dwellings for no more than four days in any calendar year. - 2.
+Temporary structures and uses in place for no more than three consecutive days and located on County or town parkland or other public property, provided such uses have been approved by the Planning and Zoning Committee, the affected town board, or authorized County or town officials. - Temporary structures and uses sponsored by the County or town and in place for more than three consecutive days, provided such uses have been authorized by the County Board or affected town board.